 On the other hand, composer Ryan Elder told Inverse "I haven't seen anything for season 5 yet, although I'm told I will soon."
 He also acknowledged to Inverse in 2018 that he tends to get "involved kind of in the middle" of the process, so we still have a while to wait for Rick and Morty season 5 yet.

 Rick and Morty season 5 trailer: watch the early footage

 We don't have a proper Rick and Morty season 5 trailer yet, but we do have some early animatics - alongside a new short, Rick and Morty vs. Genocider - courtesy of Adult Swim's virtual Comic-Con@Home panel.

-In the footage above we can see the intrepid pair of adventurers in a bad way, as they hurtle to what seems like Earth in their mostly destroyed ship.
-Morty takes the opportunity to call Jessica and finally tell her how he feels and, when she reciprocates, he decides he'd rather not die, thank you very much.
-But the planet they crash land on seemingly turns out not to be Earth as Rick's nemesis, the Aquaman-style Mr Nimbus, rises from the water to 'greet' them.
+In the footage above we can see the pair in a bad way, as they hurtle to what seems like Earth in their ruined ship.
+Morty takes the opportunity to call Jessica and finally tell her how he feels and, when she reciprocates, he decides he'd rather not die, actually.
+But the planet on which they crash land seemingly turns out not to be Earth as Rick's nemesis, the Aquaman-style Mr Nimbus, rises from the water to 'greet' them.

 Rick and Morty season 5 cast: will Kanye appear this time?

 While there's no season 5 cast list confirmed yet, we can almost certainly expect Spencer Grammer (Summer) and Sarah Chalke (Beth) to return alongside Roiland (Rick and Morty).
 We also know that Chris Parnell (Jerry) is all-but-officially in, after revealing to IGN "I've upgraded my home setup - even though it doesn't look like it - so I can actually record proper sessions from home."